NeftisDragon/wavelink/README.md

 I hope you like it.
 The responsive design isn't 100% accurate but it is enough to pass the course with a decent grade.

 Cheers!

+* * *

+You may access the website here: https://neftisdragon.github.io/WaveLink/